squarepupil/website-pages/src/pages/faq.md

 ### When can we enroll?

-A&I enrolls throughout the year.
+Arts & Ideas enrolls throughout the year.
 Please see our [Admissions](admissions.html) page for more information.

 ### Does the school serve meals?